wiluen/DeepCAT/README.md

 ### Configuraiton details
 1. Description of the performance-critical parameters From Spark, YARN and HDFS
 ![Description of the performance-critical parameters From Spark, YARN and HDFS](https://github.com/wiluen/DeepCAT/blob/main/fig/sparkconf.jpg)
-2. For experiments on Flink, check [test_kit/ultimate/flink-experimental/readme.md](https://github.com/wiluen/DeepCAT/blob/main/test_kit/ultimate/flink-experimental/readme.md) for more details
+2. For experiments on Flink, check [test_kit/ultimate/flink-experimental/readme.md](https://github.com/wiluen/DeepCAT/blob/main/test_kit/ultimate/flink-experimental/readme.md) for more details.